 |December||8/46||16/61||63/2.5||Not the best period to go|

-The Tunis-Carthage International Airport is located about 8 kilometres (5 miles) north-east of central Tunis.
+The Tunis-Carthage International Airport is located about 8 kilometres (5 miles) northeast of Tunis.

 Tunis has a good public transport system and is an easy city to get around.
 In addition to its many bus routes, the city has a modern light rail network covering the entire metropolitan area, including districts on the outskirts.

 With six main lines criss-crossing the city, a total network length of nearly 45 kilometres (28 miles) and 66 stations, the light rail system in Tunis (called Métro Léger by locals) is an ideal option for getting around.
 The trains are inexpensive and easy to use.
-A single ticket costs between TND 0.50.
+A single ticket costs between TND 0.40 and TND 1.50, depending on the distance and the number of zones.

-Useful tip: A 7-day pass may be purchased, valid for unlimited travel on buses and the light rail network, with prices starting from TND 3.00 for one section.
+Useful tip: A 7-day pass may be purchased, valid for unlimited travel on buses and the light rail network, with prices ranging from TND 3 and TND 10 depending on the number of zones.

 Buses are a convenient and inexpensive solution for getting around Tunis.
 The network is efficient and offers extensive coverage of the city.
-A single ticket costs around TND 0.50.
+A single ticket costs between TND 0.40 and TND 1.50 depending on the distance and the number of zones.

-In addition to its fleet of standard taxis, a large number of shared taxis (called “louages”) circulate in Tunis.
+In addition to its fleet of standard taxis, a large number of shared taxis (called "louages") circulate in Tunis.
 These yellow vehicles, either large sedans for five passengers or minibuses taking eight, operate along fixed routes throughout the city and can often be the fastest way to get around.
+Count about TND 0.70 for a ride downtown.
 Fares are usually slightly more than the bus fare for the same route.
 However, it is important to note that, unlike the buses, louages only leave as soon as the full complement of passengers has appeared, or occasionally when the driver gets tired of waiting.

 Offers practical information and useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).